 - 29.1 At all times so far as practicable, the Authority must have a Chief Executive Officer. - 29.2 At any time the Board may give a new title to the position of Chief Executive Officer in which case this Charter is taken to refer to the same position under a new title. - 29.3 The Board shall appoint a Chief Executive Officer on a fixed term performance-based employment contract, which does not exceed five years in duration. - 29.4 The Board may at the end of the contract term, enter into a new contract not exceeding five years in duration with the same person. - 29.5 The Board may revoke or vary an appointment of a Chief Executive Officer, subject to any agreement -made between the Chief Executive Officer and the Authority. - 29.6 In the absence of the Chief Executive Officer for any period exceeding one week, the Chief Executive Officer shall appoint a suitable person as Acting Chief Executive Officer.
-If the Chief Executive Officer does not make or is incapable of making such an appointment, a suitable person must be appointed by the Board.
-29.7 The Board delegates responsibility for day to day management of the Authority to the Chief Executive Officer, who are the Authority to the Chief Executive Officer. - 29.7 The Board delegates responsibility for day to day management of- the Authority to the Chief Executive Officer, who will ensure that sound business, risk minimisation, financial and human resource management practices are applied in the efficient and effective management of the operations of the Authority. - 29.8 The functions of the Chief Executive Officer shall include: - 29.8.1 ensuring that the decisions of the Board are implemented in a timely and efficient manner; - 29.8.2 providing information to assist the Board to assess the Authority's performance against its Business Plan; - 29.8.3 appointing, managing, suspending and dismissing other employees of the Authority; - 29.8.4 providing advice and reports to the Board on the exercise and performance of its powers and functions under this Charter or any Act; - 29.8.5 co-ordinating and initiating proposals for consideration of the Board including but not limited to continuing improvement of the operations of the Authority; - 29.8.6 ensuring that the assets and resources of the Authority are properly managed and maintained; - $29.8.7 \quad ensuring \ that \ records \ required \ under \ the \ Act \ or \ any \ other \ legislation \ are \ properly \ kept \ and \ maintained;$
+If the Chief Executive Officer does not make or is incapable of making such an appointment, a suitable person must be appointed by the Board. - 29.7 The Board delegates responsibility for day to day management -of- the Authority to the Chief Executive Officer, who will ensure -that -sound business, -risk minimisation, -financial- and human resource management practices are applied in the efficient and effective management of the operations of the Authority. - 29.8 The functions of the Chief Executive Officer shall include: - 29.8.1 ensuring that the decisions of the Board are implemented in a timely and efficient manner; - 29.8.2 providing information to assist the Board to assess the Authority's performance against its Business Plan; - 29.8.3 appointing, managing, suspending and dismissing other employees of the Authority; - 29.8.4 providing advice and reports to the Board on the exercise and performance of its powers and functions under this Charter or any Act; - 29.8.5 co-ordinating and initiating proposals for consideration of the Board including but not limited to continuing improvement of the operations of the Authority; - 29.8.6 ensuring that the assets and resources of the Authority are properly managed and maintained; - 29.8.7 ensuring that records required under the Act or any other legislation are properly kept and maintained;